mpdf/mpdf.github.io/fonts-languages/opentype-layout-otl.md

 NB `@font-feature-values` is NOT supported

-<strong>Note:</strong> `font-variant` specifies a single property in CSS2, whereas in CSS3 it has become a shorthand
-for all the other `font-variant-*` properties. `font-variant: small-caps` was the form supported in CSS2, and will work in mPDF.
+**Note:** `font-variant` specifies a single property in CSS2, whereas in CSS3 it has become a shorthand for all the other `font-variant-*` properties. `font-variant: small-caps` was the form supported in CSS2, and will work in mPDF.